How Much Universal Credit Will I Get?: 2026/27 Amounts Explained

 Can I get UC if I'm self-employed?

 Yes, self-employed people can claim UC.
-After a 12-month 'start-up period', DWP applies the Minimum Income Floor (MIF) — they treat you as earning at least the National Living Wage for your expected hours, even if you actually earn less.
+After a 12-month 'start-up period', DWP applies the Minimum Income Floor (MIF), they treat you as earning at least the National Living Wage for your expected hours, even if you actually earn less.
 This can significantly reduce your UC if your business income is low.

 How much is UC if I have children?

-For each child you receive a child element of £333.33/month for the first child (or children born before April 2017), or £287.92/month for subsequent children born after April 2017.
-The two-child limit means most families can only claim for a maximum of two children.
-Disabled children attract an additional element of £156.11/month (lower rate) or £487.58/month (higher rate).
+For each child you receive a child element of £351.88/month for the first child (or children born before April 2017), or £303.94/month for other children.
+The two-child limit was abolished on 6 April 2026, so you can claim for every child.
+Disabled children attract an additional element of £164.79/month (lower rate) or £514.71/month (higher rate).